Choosing a Data Networking Service When deciding on a data networking service there are many…

 SD-WAN’s ability to direct traffic automatically away from full or faulty data routes generally improves application performance.
 By routing data based on type, priority, and available resources, latency is reduced and overall speed is improved.
 This data routing also ensures high network availability due to automatic fail-over capabilities.

 By eliminating or reducing the amount of bandwidth required from leased MPLS circuits or other private data networks, SD-WAN technology can save organizations significant amounts of money.
 A WAN controlled by software has the ability to scale bandwidth up and down depending on demand.
-The software controller also decides in real time when to use certain connection types.
+The software controller also decides when to use certain connection types in real-time.
 Public Internet connections for low-priority tasks and private data network connections for applications that require low latency and performance.

 Moving Forward With SD-WAN Provider